Lovinity/wwsu/README.md

 A lot of API endpoints require a valid authorization in the form of a header.
 The endpoints which require authorization will be noted in their respective section.
  - The key is "authorization", and the value is "Bearer (token)".
  - Use the /hosts/get endpoint to authenticate and get a token.

+**WARNING!!!
+Authorization will be changing in version 5.0.0**.
+There will be different authorizations depending on the API endpoint.
+We added warnings to appropriate endpoints to indicate what authorization they will begin using in version 5.0.0.
+ - auth/host will replace hosts/get and authenticate endpoints just needing an authorized host.
+Must provide Hosts.host as "username" in request.
+No password required.
+ - auth/dj will be used for endpoints regarding DJ-specific functionality.
+Must provide Djs.name as "username", and Djs.login as "password", in request.
+ - auth/director will be used for endpoints needing authentication of any director.
+Must provide Directors.name as "username", and Directors.login as "password", in request.
+ - auth/admin-director will be used for endpoints needing authentication of a director with admin=true.
+Must provide Directors.name as "username", and Directors.login as "password", in request.
 ### /hosts/edit
 Edit a host. **Requires authorization**
  - A request to edit a host will be blocked if the provided admin or authorized parameter is false, and there are 1 or less authorized admin hosts.
 This is to prevent accidental lockout from the system.
  - Modifying the "host" (host name) is not implemented; this should never change as it is based off of the client / device and not something configured.
- - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/director authorization instead of hosts/get authorization.
 #### Request
 | key | criteria |
 |--|--|